- University Libraries

 - ProQuest Historical Newspapers: The Baltimore Afro-AmericanA searchable database of full-text and full-image newspaper articles published in the Baltimore Afro American from 1893 to 2010.
 Founded by former slave John Henry Murphy, Sr. when he merged three church publications, The Baltimore Afro-American became one of the most widely circulated African-American newspapers on the Atlantic Coast.
 In addition to featuring the first black female reporter (Murphy’s daughter) and female sportswriters, the paper’s contributors have included writer Langston Hughes, intellectual J. Saunders Redding, artist Romare Bearden, and sports editor Sam Lacy, whose column influenced the desegregation of professional sports.

-Africana literature databases
+Africana literature and arts databases

 - African-American Poetry from ProQuestA collection of over 2,500 poems.
 It provides a survey of African American poetry from the earliest published African American poems to the works of Paul Laurence Dunbar.
 The bibliographic basis is William French's Afro-American Poetry and Drama 1760-1975.